Prepare and load your own data

 The DATE is the date of the observation and should be in the format YYYY, YYYY-MM, or YYYY-MM-DD.
 The heading can be anything, although as a best practice, we recommend using a corresponding identifier, such as year, month or date.

-The VARIABLE should contain a metric observation at a particular time.
 The variable values must be numeric.
 Zeros and null values are accepted: zeros will be recorded and null values ignored.
+Here is an example of some real-world data from the WHO on the prevalance of smoking in adult populations, broken down by sex, in the correct CSV format:

 Special place names

-• dcid — An already resolved DC ID.
+• dcid — An already resolved DCID.
 Examples:country/USA, geoId/06

 • country3AlphaCode — Three-character country codes.
 Examples: USA, CHN